Ultimate Budgeting Guide

 Another tip: Create goal-oriented envelopes.
 Most financial planners and personal finance writers will say “savings” is the ideal envelope to put any excess cash into, though there is no harm in creating a “vacation” envelope or “new puppy” envelope.

-Resist temptation to empty the envelope for a reason other than what is written on it.
+Resist the temptation to empty the envelope for a reason other than what is written on it.
 Done correctly and consistently, you should be able to cover off all your monthly costs and expenses without having to dip into other envelopes.

 The five-point plan is exactly what it sounds like: five key steps to creating a budget that you can stick to, and that produces results.
 While often an eye-opening exercise for most, the true purpose of the five-point plan isn’t to highlight how much more you are spending than you should be, it’s to understand where the money is going and to prepare a plan to manage it.
 Here are the five points: